Our knowledge of orthopaedics. Your best health.

 Some stiffness after healing is common, but this does not usually affect the overall function of your arm.

 Your doctor will advise you on when you may return to work and sports activities.
-This varies depending on the fracture pattern and the type and stability of the repair.
+The timing will depend on the fracture pattern and the type and stability of the repair.

 If you have had surgery, the plates and screws are usually left in place forever.
-If you consider removal, this second surgery is typically not scheduled until your bones have fully solidified (1 to 2 years after initial surgery).
+If you consider removal, this second surgery is typically not scheduled until your bones have fully solidified (1 to 2 years after initial surgery) and comes with additional risks.

 Last Reviewed